ijoshsmith/abandoned-strings/README.md

 It also does not try to determine the context in which string identifiers are used, such as whether or not the string is being used to look up a localized string value or if it just happens to match a resource string identifier by coincidence.

-Also, this program is ineffective if resource string identifiers are referenced via constants.
+Also, this program is ineffective if resource string identifiers are referenced via constants or dynamically constructed.

 ## Disclaimer
 As noted above, this program uses a simple heuristic and is not guaranteed to produce perfect results for every codebase.
-Be sure to verify that a resource string is not being used before removing it from your app.